 - Do you psych yourself out before you speak by imagining that everyone in the audience is more qualified than you?

 Lack of self-confidence is a problem that stalks us doesn’t it?
-And it comes up in coaching over and over.
-I think that this is especially true when someone is starting a new venture.
+And it comes up in the clients that I coach over and over.
+This is especially true when starting a new venture.
 But it is also true for people who are experienced in their careers.
 What robs us of self-confidence?
 Specific thought patterns like:

 - Worry about messing up or failing